Killdeer: Responses to predators

 The parents use various methods to distract predators during the breeding season.
 One method is the "broken-wing display", also known as "injury feigning".
 Before displaying, it usually runs from its nest, making alarm calls and other disturbances.
 When the bird has the attention of the predator, the former turns its tail towards the latter, displaying the threatening orange color of the rump.
 It then crouches, droops its wings, and lowers its tail, which is more common for them.
 With increasing intensity, the wings are held higher, the tail is fanned out, and the tail becomes more depressed.
 Another behavior that has received attention is the "ungulate display", where the adult raises its wings, exposes its rump, lowers its head, and charges at the intruder.
 This can be fatal to the displaying bird.

 The intensity of the responses to predators varies throughout the breeding season.
 During egg-laying, the most common response to predators is to quietly leave the nest.
 As incubation starts and progresses, the intensity of predator responses increases, peaking after hatching.
 This is probably because it is worth more to protect the young then, as they are more likely to fledge.
 After hatching, reactions decrease in intensity, until a normal response is called.
 This is because the young become more independent as they age.

-Status
+Conservation status

-The killdeer is considered a least-concern species by the IUCN due to its large range of about 26.3 km2 and population, estimated by the IUCN to be about one million birds, or about two million, according to the Handbook of the Birds of the World Alive.
-Though the population is declining, it is not decreasing fast enough to be considered a vulnerable species.
+The killdeer was formerly considered a least-concern species by the IUCN due to its large range of about 26.3 km2 and population, estimated by the IUCN to be about one million birds, or about two million, according to the Handbook of the Birds of the World Alive.
+As of 2024, it is considered a near-threatened species due to its population decline exceeding 20% in three generations, though the decline is not rapid enough to warrant uplisting the killdeer to a vulnerable species.
 It is protected in the US by the Migratory Bird Treaty Act of 1918, and in Canada by the Migratory Birds Convention Act.